 Testing For Hydrogen Sulfide

-There is not a current validated test for Hs2, that I know of, that is accessible at this point in time (June 2019).
-I have been told that there will be one available in 2021 which is very exciting (as of December 2020 it is currently only available in the U.S).
-However you can test for levels of sulphate reducing bacteria via stool testing, and thus gain good understanding around whether there is a microbial imbalance contributing to hydrogen sulphide imbalances.
+There is not a current validated test for Hs2 in the U.K (there is in the U.S).
+However you can test for levels of sulphate reducing bacteria via stool testing, and thus gain good understanding around whether there is a microbial imbalance contributing to Hs2 imbalances.

 high colonic H2S levels may be responsible for colonic inflammation and cancer.
 On the other hand, recent studies suggest that colonic epithelial cells are well-adapted to the H2S-rich environment, and that H2S plays a beneficial role in the protection of the GBB [gut blood barrier]